-Causal link to This is an intermediate calculation, based on the 'criticality' scores described above, development (scale of impact) that is used to calculate the proportion of housing or employment at a development that will be attributed to each scheme.
-Each proportion is calculated as the criticality factors for all schemes relevant to that development.
+Causal link to This is an intermediate calculation, based on the 'criticality' scores described above, development (scale that is used to calculate the proportion of housing or employment at a development that will be attributed to each scheme5.
+Each proportion is calculated as the criticality factor for that scheme and development divided by the sum of the criticality factors for all schemes relevant to that development.
 For example, if a scheme has a criticality score of 4 and the other schemes relevant to that development have values of 2, 1 and 1, say, then this scheme will be attributed 50% [4/(4+2+1+1)] of the housing/employment from that development.